 We are pleased to offer you 3 exciting tour options.

-They are only available to conference delegates and your conference registration reference number will be required to complete your booking.
+They are only available to conference delegates and partners/family and your conference registration reference number will be required to complete your booking.

 Please register for the tours early to avoid disappointment.

 Loch Lomond National Park